anixet2003/T.R.A.G.I.C/README.md

-# TRAGIC - TRaffic Analysis with Generative Intelligence and Crowd simulation
+# TRAGIC - Traffic Analysis with Generative Intelligence and Crowd simulation

 A sophisticated crowd simulation and evacuation system that models realistic human behavior, hazard propagation, and emergency scenarios using advanced motion models and deep learning-based floorplan analysis.